BigDataBiology/argNorm/docs/index.md

 The `resistance_to_drug_classes` column will contain ARO numbers of the broader categories of the drug classes in the `confers_resistance_to` column (`ARO:3000007` for `beta lactam antibiotic` in the previous example).

+### argNorm Preprint
+**You can read the preprint detailing argNorm here: https://eprints.qut.edu.au/252448/**

+If you use argNorm in a publication, please cite the preprint:
+> Ugarcina Perovic S, Ramji V et al. argNorm: Normalization of Antibiotic Resistance Gene Annotations to the Antibiotic Resistance Ontology (ARO).
+Queensland University of Technology ePrints, 2024.
+DOI: https://doi.org/10.5204/rep.eprints.252448 [Preprint] (Under review).

 ### argNorm Overview
 ![argNorm Overview](./images//argnorm_overview.svg)